 - Summer fun

-- Birthdays – you can do a full page for one party or add in a picture for all of the birthdays you celebrated
+- Birthdays – you can do a full page for a single birthday or a page for all of the birthday celebrations that year

 - Friends page

 - Core family page